arakakimath/order-logistics-api/README.md

 - **📝 ESLint** – Code formatting and linting for maintaining consistent code quality.
 - **🔑 bcryptjs** – Password hashing and comparison for secure authentication.
 - **📄 Swagger** – API documentation for easy testing and integration.
 - **🚀 Semantic Release** – Automated versioning and changelog generation for streamlined releases.
+- **🔗 OAuth 2.0 with GitHub** – Secure authentication via GitHub using OAuth 2.0 for user login.

 ### **Infrastructure & Deployment**